Suge Knight: 2014 shooting

 On August 24, 2014, Knight was shot at a pre-Video Music Awards party hosted by Chris Brown at a West Hollywood Sunset Strip nightclub ("1OAK").
 Although shot six times, he was able to walk from the venue to an ambulance.
 His injuries required surgery.
-It is reported by investigators that evidence from closed circuit television (CCTV) footage showed that Knight was the intended target of the shooting.
+Evidence from closed circuit television (CCTV) footage showed that Knight was the intended target of the shooting.
 Knight was released from the hospital on August 27.
-Friend Keith Middlebrook told the New York Daily News that Knight returned home with the intentions to "heal up in a few days and be stronger than ever".
+Friend Keith Middlebrook told the New York Daily News that Knight returned home with the intention to "heal up in a few days and be stronger than ever".

 Knight refused to cooperate with law enforcement on the matter.
 Party attendee Jeezy later said on The Breakfast Club that he would have been shot had he not been pushed out of the way just prior to the shooting.

-Prosecution on charges of robbery (2014–present)
+Prosecution on charges of robbery (2014–2016)

 On October 29, 2014, Knight and comedian Katt Williams were both arrested and charged with second-degree robbery in connection with an alleged theft of a camera from a paparazzi photographer the previous month in Beverly Hills, California.
 While in jail, doctors found a blood clot in Knight's lung.
 Both Knight and Williams pleaded not guilty to robbery.
 In 2016, the robbery trial was delayed until the resolution of the unrelated murder trial.